The Specification Property for $C_0$-Semigroups: Specification property for -semigroups

 \end{definition}

 Analogously to the discrete case, the meaning of this property is that if the semigroup has the SgSP then it is possible to approximate simultaneously several finite pieces of orbits by one periodic orbit.
 Obviously, parameter intervals for the approximations must be disjoint.
-The following result is an immediate consequence of the corresponding definitions.
+In contrast, the periodicity condition SgSP looks more relaxed than the corresponding one in the OSP: Observe that in the SgSP we have the existence of certain $t_0>0$ such that the periodic vectors $x$ that trace the orbits are such that $T_t(x)=x$ for some integer multiple $t$ of $t_0$.
+The reason to relax the requirements on the periods in the SgSP is that almost all kind of behaviours concerning periods in chaotic $C_0$-semigroups can occur, as Bayart and Bermúdez showed in \cite{bayart_bermudez2009semigroups}.